Multimodal Diffusion Forcing for Forceful Manipulation: Introduction

 \section{Introduction}

 Humans naturally integrate visual, audio, tactile, and proprioceptive signals to understand and interact with the physical world.
 For example, when inserting a key into a lock or tightening a bolt, we adjust our motion based on visual alignment and subtle resistance felt through touch.
-Similarly, robots performing contact-rich tasks must reason over diverse sensory inputs (images, force signals, and proprioception, etc.) to perceive object states, predict outcomes, and react appropriately.
+Similarly, robots performing contact-rich tasks must reason over diverse sensory inputs to perceive object states, predict outcomes, and react appropriately.

 Despite the richness of multimodal sensory data in robotic systems, most existing learning methods~\cite{du2022play, chen2022visuo, liu2024maniwav,lin2024learning} focus on direct mappings from observations to actions.
 These approaches often overlook the complex interplay between modalities.
-Furthermore, existing approaches typically assume a fixed set of input modalities and lack robustness to partial observability or corrupted data at inference time.
+Furthermore, existing approaches typically assume a fixed set of input modalities and lack robustness to partial or corrupted observation at inference time.

 In this work, we propose \emph{Multimodal Diffusion Forcing} (MDF), a unified framework for learning the joint distribution of multimodal robot trajectory.
 Unlike standard diffusion models that use a single, global noise level, MDF is trained using a 2D Time-Modality Noise Level Matrix.
 This unique training scheme endows MDF with the following properties: